+Did you know Australia is the only place in the world where McDonalds is called Macca’s?
+Nowhere else in the planet will you find a Macca’s sign above the fast food restaurant.
 Take that same sign and plonk it in front of a McDonald’s in Japan and it is unlikely people will recognise its meaning.
-Except perhaps to Aussies that happen to be in japan at the moment.
-This would probably be because they would have no ‘cognition’ or knowledge of the Australian tradition or the word’s meaning.
+Except perhaps those Aussies who happen to be in Japan at the time.

 Culture can influence identity and identity can influence culture, but none of it is possible without recognition.
 It is not enough for something to ‘be’, others must recognise and validate or accept its identity.

 The key answer lies in the power people have to create, influence and accept identities.
 In fact, without others ‘identity’ is not possible.